dancoelho/dancoelho.github.io/_pages/research.md

 </style>

-## Atomic-scale Mechanisms of Hydrogen Embrittlement
+## Atomic-scale Mechanisms of Hydrogen Embrittlement: A Phase-Field Crystal Study

 {: style="text-align: justify" }
 Hydrogen embrittlement (HE) triggers a profound loss of ductility in metals, and an unified framework bridging atomic-scale hydrogen–defect interactions with established mesoscale mechanisms remains elusive.
 We address this by extending the Vapor-forming Structural Phase-Field Crystal (VXPFC) model [Phys.
 Rev. Mater.
 8, 093402 (2024)] to a binary metal–hydrogen system.
 We demonstrate that three-particle interactions are essential to capture the elastic response of Cottrell atmospheres and the concurrent mechanisms of hydrogen absorption and grain boundary segregation.
 By quantifying the temperature-dependent stress response of the metal–hydrogen system under uniaxial tension, we provide a mechanistic basis for elucidating the dual hardening and softening effects of hydrogen on the host metal. [[TMS2025 Poster]](../_pages/tms2025.html)